 Professor of Instructiondwoolley@colum.edu

-DAVID WOOLLEY, BFA, AEA, SDC, SAFD, Professor of Instruction- Theatre, Combat and Intimacy Coordintor
+DAVID WOOLLEY, BFA, AEA, SDC, SAFD, Professor of Instruction- Theatre, Combat Coordinator

-David Woolley is a veteran of Chicago Theatre: a Fight Master with the Society of American Fight Directors, a member of both Actors Equity Association and the Society of Stage Directors and Choreographers, and performs as Guido Crescendo in Dirk and Guido the Swordsmen! (now in his 31st season).
+David Woolley is a veteran of Chicago Theatre: a Fight Master with the Society of American Fight Directors, a member of both Actors Equity Association and the Society of Stage Directors and Choreographers, and performs as Guido Crescendo in Dirk and Guido the Swordsmen! (now in his 32nd season).
+He is now in his 39th year teaching at Columbia College Chicago.

-He has staged fights for over 400 productions since 1982, including: Playboy of the Western World, Raven Theater (Joseph Jefferson Award for Best fight Choreography 2014) Superior Donuts, Mary Arrchie Theatre Company (Joseph Jefferson nomination for best fight direction 2012; the Elaborate Entrance of Chad Deity, Teatro Vista at Victory Gardens (Jeff Award for Best Fight Direction, 2010); Norma and Wanda, the Purple Rose Theater in Chelsea, Mich, (Oakland Press Award for Best Choreography 2005); Les Liasons Dangereuse, Interplay Theatre, (Off-Loop Theatre Award for Best Fight Direction 1991).
+He has staged fights for over 400 productions since 1982, including: Sweat, Paramount Theater (Joseph Jefferson Nomination, Best Fight Choregoraphy, 2021); Playboy of the Western World, Raven Theater (Joseph Jefferson Award for Best Fight Choreography 2014); Superior Donuts, Mary Arrchie Theatre Company (Joseph Jefferson nomination for best fight direction 2012; the Elaborate Entrance of Chad Deity, Teatro Vista at Victory Gardens (Jeff Award for Best Fight Direction, 2010); Norma and Wanda, the Purple Rose Theater in Chelsea, Mich, (Oakland Press Award for Best Choreography 2005); Les Liasons Dangereuse, Interplay Theatre, (Off-Loop Theatre Award for Best Fight Direction 1991).
 For his body of work in 1988, he was awarded a Special Joseph Jefferson Award for Consistent Excellence in Stage Combat Choreography, (14 productions including all the nominated best productions).
 At Chicago Columbia College he coordinates the violent needs of a burgeoning department (including the stage combat minor), collaboration with Cinema Arts for their needs, and teaches 3 classes of combative arts.

 He holds a Bachelor of Fine Arts in Acting from the Goodman School of Drama at Depaul University, 1981.
 Fight nicely everyone.